ferayece/BDA/index.md

 I decided to use my github repo as a diary of my master program.
 Because I am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s)

+## End to End Analytics (BDA 564)

++ Instructor: Tuna Çakar

++ The main purpose of this course is to to provide a comprehensive theoretical perspective as well as hands-on practice for the problems in data analytics.
+The main content of this graduate course has been divided into three parts: (1) supervised learning, (2) unsupervised learning, (3) reinforcement learning.

++ All practices of the lecture are done on Azure Machine Learning Studio.

++ [Here](/files/BDA564EndtoEnd/BDA564Assignment1.pdf) is report of the Assignment 1 about "Sample 5: Train, Test, Evaluate for Binary Classification: Adult Dataset" on Azure Machine Learning Studio.

++ [Here](/files/BDA564EndtoEnd/BDA564TermProject.pdf) is the report of the term project which includes churn prediction in telecom endustry developed on Azure ML Studio.

 ## Marketing Analytics (BDA 523)

 + Instructor: Kalender Karakoç